What is Leave Policy?

 Leave Policy Management

 While leave policy formulation is essential, leave management is another crucial aspect.
-There are sentiments linked to leaves as there are salaries related to leaves.
 Significant discrepancies can arise if there are errors in employee compensation.

-A full-proof leave policy supported by an efficient process means your significant worries are solved.
-It is garnering the right practices to a service that links to results like salary, performance, and appraisals.
-Smaller organizations can pull-off the process manually, but the larger organization needs robust policies and leave management system.
+A comprehensive leave policy with an efficient process means your significant worries are over.
+It is garnering the right practices for a service that links to results like salary, performance, and appraisals.
+Smaller organizations can pull off the process manually, but the larger organization needs robust policies and a leave management system.

 A form that classifies the purpose of leave and other details for the use of record-keeping is the requisition form.

 The management or authority should approve the requisition form.
 In smaller organizations, there can be one authority, but larger organizations should have a couple of leave approval authorities in the hierarchy to ensure smooth functioning and easy and quick approvals.

 Having a biometric attendance tracking system in place ensures the data is in place and retrievable for documentation as well as analysis of succeeding processes like salaries and appraisals.